Centre for Sexuality – Our History

 A significant role of the organization throughout the years has been our work in collaboration with other organizations, and our work in coalitions on broader human rights issues.
 The Pro-Choice Coalition, the Coalition on Human Rights, Pride, and many other groups that formed were fundamental to the work of CBCA.

 In 2005, as we continued to struggle to attract and sustain funding, we took a bold move and held a fundraiser with feminist icon Gloria Steinem.
 We rallied a few sponsors and found a kind and affordable event planner to help.
-We ended up with 1,000 women and a few men at the Stampede Grounds for that event and it was the reinvention of the organization.
+We ended up with 1,000 women and a few men at the Stampede Grounds for that event.
+It was the reinvention of the organization.

 When we finally started to stabilize, we quickly realized that we needed to be more strategic to maximize our impact.
 We were serving individuals, but often two at a time.
 It was exhausting for staff and only had an effect on a few participants.